09 Early years practice policy

 - Details of the school’s transition or settling in procedures are kept by the setting and are referred to so that members of staff

-key person, to discuss and share information that will support the child’s transition to school.
+with the key person, to discuss and share information that will support the child’s transition to school.

-and settling in.
-Parents receive a copy of this.
+Parents/carers receive a copy of this.

 - Any action plans relating to a child’s additional needs